 Preferences of Expatriates and Multicultural Communities

-• Cultural Festivals and Food: The presence of multicultural communities also means that food festivals and cultural celebrations influence food trends.
-Events like Deepavali, Hari Raya, and Christmas see a surge in demand for specific foods, offering opportunities for F&B brands to cater to these cultural preferences.
+• Cultural Festivals and Food: Multicultural communities also shape food trends through festive occasions such as Deepavali, Hari Raya, and Christmas.
+These events bring a surge in demand for culturally specific dishes, offering F&B brands timely opportunities to cater to celebratory dining habits.

 Adapting to Demographic Changes